WooZoo86/Winbuntu/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some amazing feature`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Verify that your changes comply with our [change policy](docs/change.md)
-5. Open a Pull Request
+6. Open a Pull Request